Aged Care Program

 Resources developed during this pilot are available through Palliative Care WA for other Local Government Agencies (LGA’s) or community groups who are interested in developing a Compassionate Communities model.
 In the 2021-22 Budget, the Australian Government has expanded the GCfAHPC funding to all PHNs in Western Australia for four years to 2024-2025.

-RACF Telehealth - Support RACFs to increase use and availability of telehealth for aged care residents
+Telehealth - Support RACHs to increase use and availability of telehealth for aged care residents

-The Australian Government has provided funding to WAPHA to support RACFs with training and equipment to deliver telehealth consultations for residents.
+The Australian Government has provided funding to WAPHA to support RACHs with training and equipment to deliver telehealth consultations for residents.

 This initiative will:

-• provide timely access to specialist telehealth for older people receiving care in RACFs.
+• provide timely access to specialist telehealth for older people receiving care in RACHs.
 Further information about specialist video consultations under Medicare can be found here

-• equip RACFs with the necessary equipment and training for staff to support telehealth services
+• equip RACHs with the necessary equipment and training for staff to support telehealth services

 • encourage a GP-led model of care.